As It's Happening: Thousands Rally for Navalny's Release Across Russia - The Moscow Times

-Russians nationwide are set to take to the streets in support of opposition leader Alexei Navalny, who was jailed this week upon his defiant return to Russia.
+Russians nationwide are taking to the streets in support of opposition leader Alexei Navalny, who was jailed this week upon his defiant return to Russia.

 Navalny, who had been recovering in Germany from what Western scientists determined to be poisoning by the Soviet-era nerve agent Novichok, asked his supporters to protest against his jailing — and against Russia's ruling elite as a whole.
 Saturday's events are set to test the strength of his support at home after his poisoning sparked Western sanctions and condemnation against Moscow.